 Throw everything in and continue with what works!

 LinkedIn video is still new, so these best practices may not necessarily work for you.
 Our advice is to test as much as you can, track your results, and continue doing what works best for you (while dropping what doesn’t.)
-There are many ways to attract new customers to your brand, and LinkedIn is just one of many distribution channels.
+There are many ways to attract new customers to your brand, and LinkedIn is just one of many video advertising and distribution channels.
 Whether you’re using it along with other platforms or just getting started, LinkedIn is a massive resource and is home to some of the world’s biggest brands.

 Here at Lemonlight, we have nothing but good things to report from our use of LinkedIn.
 There’s only one way to find out if it will work for you — and that’s by trying it!